equinor/radix-platform/scripts/radix-zone/base-infrastructure/README.md

 # Base infrastructure for radix environments

-Radix has two environments:
+Radix has two _infrastructure_ environments that together hold the base infrastructure components for all other radix-zones:
-- "dev"
+- `dev`
-- "prod"
+- `prod`

-All radix-zones belong to one of these, and can share the same infrastructure in the same environment.
+The radix-zones `prod` and `dev` is hosted in the corrensponding infrastructure environment.

-There are two special radix-zones:
-- "dev"
-- "prod"
-These two contain the base infrastructure for the corrensponding radix environments.
+`dev` is the testing/development environment for `prod`, and so they share the same boostrap and teardown scripts.

 ## Components